-In the Fatra Mountains there is a moderate avalanche danger, 2nd degree.
-The avalanche danger is local, concentrated in places where the wind blows a larger amount of new snow.
-This is in the form of unstable snow slabs and pillows in couloirs, moguls and under saddles.
-Avalanche release on such steep slopes, where old frozen snow is still under the new snow, is possible, especially with additional loads.
+In Veľká Fatra there is a SMALL avalanche danger, 1st degree.
+The avalanche danger is local, concentrated in places where the wind has blown a large amount of new snow.
+This is in the form of unstable snow slabs and cushions in couloirs, moguls and under saddles.
+Avalanche release on such steep slopes, where there is still old frozen snow under the new snow, is possible, especially with additional loads.
 Larger spontaneous avalanches are not expected.